EESSI/docs/docs/using_eessi/building_on_eessi.md

 * First of all, load the environment by starting an EESSI shell as described [here](https://www.eessi.io/docs/using_eessi/setting_up_environment).
 * Load all dependencies you need to build your software.
 You must use at least a toolchain from EESSI to compile it (`foss` is a good option as it will also include MPI with OpenMPI and math libraries via FlexiBLAS/FFTW).
 * Compile and make sure the library resolution points to the EESSI stack.
 For this, `ldd` from compatibility layer and **not** `/usr/bin/ldd` should be used when checking the binary.
-* Once done, exit prefix shell or use another terminal to run your software.
+* Once done, exit the EESSI prefix shell (with `exit`) or use another terminal to run your software.

 For runtime, as EESSI does not set `LD_LIBRARY_PATH`, the executable will need help finding the proper libraries.
 The easiest approach is to set this variable manually before running.
 Thus, assuming a new terminal with no EESSI shell loaded, you will need to: